LubinKerhuel/hugo/content/docs/inverted-pendulum.md

 - The trolley*, with 1 translation DoF[^DoF] $x$ position.

 {{< figure
-src="/img/pendulum-forces.png"
+src="/img/pendulum-free-body-diagram.png"
-link="/img/pendulum-forces.png"
+link="/img/pendulum-free-body-diagram.png"
 width="100%"
-title="Pendulum scheme with forces" caption="$\vec{P}$ is the weight at the center of gravity. $\vec{R}$ is the reaction force from the stiff rod and the floor. $\vec{F}$ is a friction force when the pendulum is rotating. $\\{ \vec{i},\vec{j} \\}$ is the earth frame and $\\{ \vec{r},\vec{n} \\}$ is the rotating pendulum frame.
+title="Pendulum free body diagram" caption="$\vec{P}$ is the weight at the center of gravity. $\vec{R}$ is the reaction force from the stiff rod and the floor. $\vec{F}$ is a friction force when the pendulum is rotating. $\\{ \vec{i},\vec{j} \\}$ is the earth frame and $\\{ \vec{r},\vec{n} \\}$ is the rotating pendulum frame.
 The inertial sensors are placed on top of the pendulum and measure all accelerations." numbered="true"
 >}}